eistakovskii/NLP_Toolbox/README.md

 * NER - here you can find different NER related scripts and tools

-* TEXT_CLASSIFICATION - here you can find different text classification related scripts and tools
+* TEXT_CLASSIFICATION - here you can find different text/binary classification related scripts and tools

-* NLP_tools - miscallenous NLP tools
+* NLP_tools - miscellaneous NLP tools